iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

 Loggly is a cloud log aggregation company.
-Loggly desired to apply machine learning to automate routing client communications to appropriate support personnell/resources to increase sales & customer retention
+Loggly desired to apply machine learning to automate routing client communications to appropriate support personnell/resources to increase sales and customer retention

 Responsibilities:
-- Performing longitudinal analysis & unsupervised learning methods on sales data to understand the factors behind successful sales conversions
+- Performing longitudinal analysis and unsupervised learning methods on sales data to understand the factors behind successful sales conversions
 - Analyzing client-volunteered datasets in order to generate profiles of usages patterns for different industry verticals
-- Creating inbound classification systems that classified inquiries into several buckets which indicated what approach & how much effort should be taken in converting the client
+- Creating inbound classification systems that classified inquiries into several buckets which indicated what approach and how much effort should be taken in converting the client
-- Creating classification systems which recommended support resources to Loggly clients & recommended courses of action to support personnell
+- Creating classification systems which recommended support resources to Loggly clients and recommended courses of action to support personnell
-- Developing libraries for attaching loggly quickly to various programming languages, 3rd party software & libraries
+- Developing libraries for attaching loggly quickly to various programming languages, 3rd party software and libraries

 <br>